19-year-old accused of kidnapping a woman in an Uptown parking deck

-CHARLOTTE, N.C. — A 19-year-old is accused of kidnapping a woman in an Uptown parking deck, the Charlotte-Mecklenburg Police Department reports.
+CHARLOTTE, N.C. — A 19-year-old is accused of kidnapping a woman in an Uptown parking deck, the Charlotte-Mecklenburg Police Department reported.

-According to police, the incident happened shortly before 1:00 a.m. on March 11.
-Police said their officers responded to reports of a kidnapping at the Museum Tower Parking Garage near the intersection of West 1st Street and West Stonewall Street.
+According to police, the incident happened shortly before 1 a.m. on March 11.
+Police said their officers responded to reports of a kidnapping at the Museum Tower Parking Garage near the intersection of West First Street and West Stonewall Street.

 Police said they were able to quickly locate the suspect, a few blocks away, still in possession of the knife and ligature used in the kidnapping.